HighlanderRobotics/Highlanders-Training/Docs/Architecture/CommandBasedPresentationNotes.md

 Commands.runOnce(intakeSubsystem::retract, intakeSubsystem);
 ```

-If these Commands are defined in a Subsystem file, we can make them even simpler by calling `run` and `runOnce` on the subsystem itself
+Currently, we tend to define these Commands in the Subsystem file, so we can make them even simpler by calling `run` and `runOnce` on the subsystem itself

 ```Java
 // Inside IntakeSubsystem.java